‘Air’ OTT release: Where to stream the Michael Jordan film by Ben Affleck

 Air OTT release: All you need to know

-Despite being an Amazon Prime Videos vehicle, the makers made sure that the film was originally written for the big screen.
+Despite being an Amazon Prime Videos vehicle, the makers made sure that the film, which has a 100 per cent rating on Rotten Tomatoes, was originally written for the big screen.

 Sean Gamble, president/CEO of Cinemark Holdings Inc, had announced that Amazon wanted to create more value for the film before its OTT release and a widescale theatrical release seemed the best way to achieve that.